noobiept/notes/readme.md

 - `alt + q` : Focus to the note on the left.
 - `alt + w` : Focus to the note on the right.
+- `alt + a` : Create a new note in the next position.
 - `alt + s` : Remove the selected note.
 - `esc` : Close the window.